credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/credible-doc-generator/doc/diagrams.md

 ## Activity diagram
 After launching the application generates a log file in the `log` directory.
-This log will be used as a recording of the tool behavior.
-Application uses its own `credible-doc-generator.log` for generation of UML diagrams like this one, see below.
+This log file is a recording of the tool behavior and can be used as a documentation source.

+As an example the current page uses its own `credible-doc-generator.log` log file for UML diagrams generation.

 This diagram shows the first steps the application performs after launching.